cmordinibluhm/pic_10_c_final_project/readme.md

     what state of matter it is in.
 If this is solid(1) or liquid(0), then the move() function calls the fall() function, and if it's gas(2), then the move() function calls the rise() function.

-Maybe I should make a custom collision function that let's me know if it is ontop of, next to, or below whatever it is colliding with.
+Maybe I should make a custom collision function that lets me know if it is on top of, next to, or below whatever it is colliding with.
     Alternatively I could have different objects for ceilings, floors, and walls (right and left walls) and the player could interact with each differently

 Also would like to allow for multiple key presses at once, so going diagonally. https://stackoverflow.com/questions/3081091/qt-multiple-key-combo-event